Bunnies And Burrows Skills And Stunts

 - Storyteller: See Bunnies and Burrows Storytellers.

-This is a special skill that cannot be learned or used unless you also take at least one of its stunts.
+This is a special skill with no utility unless you also take at least one of its stunts.
 See Bunnies and Burrows Seers for details.

 Second Sight Stunts